quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part04_Generative_Mode.md

 :p What are implicit density models and how do they work?
 ??x
-Implicit density models generate data directly through a stochastic process without explicitly modeling the probability density function \(p(D|\theta)\).
+Implicit density models generate data directly through a stochastic process without explicitly modeling the probability density function $p(D|\theta)$.
 This approach is commonly used in GANs, where:

 - A generator network creates synthetic data samples.
 - A discriminator network evaluates whether the generated samples are real or fake.